justAnotherProgrammmmer/springBoot.github.aws/README.md

 1. Understand how github Projects work
 2. Getting hands on with github-vscode integration
+3. Understand how Gradle works (and main differences across maven and Gradle)
-3. Understanding Java Reactive programming
+4. Understanding Java Reactive programming
-4. Use github actions to attempt cicd pipeline
+5. Use github actions to attempt cicd pipeline
-5. Get integrated with AWS
+6. Get integrated with AWS